 The ACL represents Management's best estimate of current expected credit losses on loans considering available information, from internal and external sources, relevant to assessing collectability over the loans' contractual terms, adjusted for expected prepayments when appropriate.
-Our quantitative discounted cash flow models use economic forecasts including: housing price index ("HPI"), gross domestic product ("GDP"), and national unemployment.
-The HPI, GDP, and unemployment twelve month forecasts used in our model remained consistent during the six months ended June 30, 2024.
-As such, the \$1.9 million release of provision on pooled loans for the six months ended June 30, 2024 was predominately due to net pay downs in the loan portfolio.
-The allowance for credit losses on individually analyzed loans was \$9.1 million and \$3.8 million as of June 30, 2024 and December 31, 2023, respectively, which reflects a \$5.3 million increase in provision for individually analyzed loans for the six months ended June 30, 2024.
-This increase over the prior period was primarily isolated to one loan relationship.
+Our quantitative discounted cash flow models use economic forecasts including; housing price index ("HPI"), gross domestic product ("GDP"), and national unemployment.
+The HPI, GDP, and unemployment twelve month twelve-month forecasts used in our model remained consistent during the six nine months ended June 30, 2024 September 30, 2024.
+As such, the \$1.9 \$1.6 million release of provision on pooled loans for the six nine months ended June 30, 2024 September 30, 2024 was predominately due to net pay downs in the loan portfolio.
+The allowance Allowance for credit losses on individually analyzed loans was \$9.1 \$0.3 million and \$3.8 million as of June 30, 2024 September 30, 2024 and December 31, 2023, respectively, which reflects a \$5.3 million increase in respectively.
+This \$3.5 million release of provision for on individually analyzed loans for the six nine months ended June 30, 2024.
+This increase over September 30, 2024 was due to the prior period was primarily isolated to migration of one loan relationship, relationship out of non-performing loans and into OREO, pay downs, charge-offs, and the sale of a non-performing loan.